neumino/neumino.github.io/movies.md

-### Bushwick
+### All Saints
-*Released on 2017-08-25, vote average 5.6*
+*Released on 2017-08-25, vote average 1.5*

-In a Brooklyn neighborhood, 20-year-old Lucy and war veteran Stupe must cross a treacherous five blocks to escape an invading military force.
+ALL SAINTS is based on the inspiring true story of salesman-turned-pastor Michael Spurlock (John Corbett), the tiny church he was ordered to shut down, and a group of refugees from Southeast Asia.
+Together, they risked everything to plant seeds for a future that might just save them all.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/3GgKghKUOnw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/IaMfIvCTY-o?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>